 Due to cancellations from both Kish! and Rachel Chinouriri, two hours go by after Gently Tender walk off the main stage following Egyptian Blue, leaving the space provided by their absence to cause tension and excitement to effervesce for the impending performance of Sorry.
 The lingering silence on the main stage is broken by the start of a bowed and misshapen version of Louie Armstrongs ‘What A Wonderful World’, acting as the prefatory walk-on music for the Domino signees to begin their pageantry.
 Sorry’s inclusion in this years line up is probably the embodiment of what the festival organisers are going for, as the previously billed Glows mans a laptop and effects to decorate the set with jabs of digital cacophony, adding depth to the indie savants exhibition.
 Lackadaisical renditions of ‘More’ and ‘Jealous Guy’ go down well with the audience, and singer Asha Lorenz engages with the crowd convincingly before the first of two power cuts of the weekend cut the set short.

 The sun has now given up its strength to remain in the sky any longer and darkness begins to envelop the festival site.
-Now is a good time to take in the twilight glow of the surrounding setting of Knee Deep; with its quaint and picturesque adjacent farm having just held a wedding reception earlier on in the day.
-The happy occasion seems to fit hand in glove with the community and sense of togetherness that’s been on display over the weekend.
-So to see the brutalist figure of Scalping is a labyrinthine image, with all members dripping in black, thundering through industrial soundscapes as if it was a basement or some superannuated club.
-As the final headliners of the evening, it’s hard to describe exactly what Scalping actually do, as it’s part digital pyrotechnics and part sonic bludgery.
+Now is a good time to take in the twilight glow of the surrounding setting of Knee Deep, with its quaint and picturesque adjacent farm having just held a wedding reception earlier on in the day.
+The happy occasion seems to fit hand in glove with the community and sense of togetherness that’s been on display over the weekend, so to see the brutalist figure of Scalping is a labyrinthine image – all members dripping in black and thundering through industrial soundscapes as if it were a basement or some superannuated club.
+As the final headliners of the evening, it’s hard to describe exactly what Scalping actually do as it’s part digital pyrotechnics and part sonic bludgery.
 Whilst watching the performance, however, I’m receiving texts and messages from jealous friends who couldn’t make the event, explaining to me how Scalping are one of the most urgent and gripping live bands in the circuit right now.
 Seeing bass player James Rushforth thrash manically amongst the strobing, sometimes putting down his bass altogether to stand on top of the PA system and goad the audience into more frenzy, it’s hard not to agree.